ubaldot/defrecs/README.md

 folder that contains a selection of application components, and a `platform` folder that contains platform components.
 Among other things, the platform components are in charge of wrapping the HAL of a specific vendor, in this case STM32.

+The components in the `application` folder shall be platform independent.
+They shall never directly call HAL functions.
+At most, they call OS functions.

 Given that your task is 90% developing and connecting components, you will work 90% of your time with the files contained in these two folders.

 However, there are some other folders and files.
 For example, there is a `utils` folder that contains a number of utilities, like for example the